near/node-docs/docs/validator/validator-bootcamp.md

 In order to become a validator and enter the validator set, a minimum set of success criteria must be met.

 * The node must be fully synced
-* The validator_key.json must be in place
+* The `validator_key.json` must be in place
-* The contract must be initialized with the public_key in validtor_key.json
+* The contract must be initialized with the public_key in `validator_key.json`
 * The account_id must be set to the staking pool contract id
-* There must be enough delegations to meet the minimum seat price
+* There must be enough delegations to meet the minimum seat price.
+See the seat price [here](https://explorer.testnet.near.org/nodes/validators).
 * A proposal must be submitted by pinging the contract
 * Once a proposal is accepted a validator must wait 2-3 epoch to enter the validator set
 * Once in the validator set the validator must produce great than 90% of assigned blocks

 Check running status of validator node.
-If “V/” is showing up, your pool is selected in the current validators list.
+If “Validator” is showing up, your pool is selected in the current validators list.

-### Submitting Pool Information (MainNet Only)
+### Submitting Pool Information (Mainnet Only)
-Adding pool information helps delegators and also helps with outreach for upgrades and other important announcements: https://github.com/zavodil/near-pool-details The available Fields to add are: https://github.com/zavodil/near-pool-details/blob/master/FIELDS.md.
+Adding pool information helps delegators and also helps with outreach for upgrades and other important announcements: https://github.com/zavodil/near-pool-details.
+The available fields to add are: https://github.com/zavodil/near-pool-details/blob/master/FIELDS.md.

-The identifying information that we require the validators to provide are:
+The identifying information that we ask the validators:to provide are:
 - Name
 - Description
 - URL